-3G/4G Configuration in Windows 10
+3G/4G Configuration

-You can configure a 3G/4G connection as below, however make sure the system is not in Airplane Mode before configuration begins.
-You can connect to a 3G/4G connection in much the same way as the WLAN connection.
+You can configure a 3G/4G connection as below, however make sure the system is not in Airplane Mode before configuration begins and turn Wi-Fi Off in order to use your 3G/4G connection as priority.
+You can connect to a 3G/4G connection in much the same way as the WLAN connection except you use the Cellular menu.